leonardt/fault/tutorial/README.md

 https://github.com/leonardt/fault/blob/master/fault/functional_tester.py

 This Tester provides a convenience mechanism for verifying a DUT against a functional model.
-The basic pattern is that every time `eval` is invoked on the Tester, a check is done to verify that the current outputs of the functional model are equivalent to the outputs of the DUT.
+The basic pattern is that every time `step` is invoked on the Tester, a check is done to verify that the current outputs of the functional model are equivalent to the outputs of the DUT.
 This pattern works best with a model that is fairly low-level (e.g. cycle accurate).
 The user has